Casepin

 What happened to the victim?

-On February 7, 2008, Charles Lee "Cookie" Thornton shot and killed a police officer outside Kirkwood, Missouri's city hall, then entered a city council meeting and killed a second officer, the public works director, and two council members, and wounded the mayor and a reporter before being killed by police in a shootout.
+On February 7, 2008, Charles Lee "Cookie" Thornton, identified by police as the gunman, shot and killed a police officer outside Kirkwood, Missouri's city hall, then entered a city council meeting and killed a second officer, the public works director, and two council members, and wounded the mayor and a reporter before being killed by police in a shootout.

 Where did the shooting happen?